hannesnortje/WodaBrowser/README.md

 # Woda Browser

-The Woda Browser is a custom-built browser leveraging PyQt6, designed for enhanced functionality within the Web 4.0 ™ platform.
+The Woda Browser is a custom-built browser leveraging PyQt6, designed for enhanced functionality within the Woda ™ platform.
 This browser includes JavaScript injection, developer tools, and more, and is distributed under the AGPL-3.0 license.

 ## Table of Contents
 1. [Requirements](#requirements)